 The project started in 2011.
 So far the project has implemented interactive carbontree.fi website, and Climate Whirl artist-in-residency, that for the first time was organised at Hyytiälä Forestry Field station in 2013.
 Other events that are conducted under Climate Whirl include workshops, exhibitions, and seminars.
 These events bring together scientific and artistic research, and tranfer knowledge outside the expert communities.

-Climate Whirl is a project between Department of Physics and Division of Atmospheric Sciences at University of Helsinki, and Capsula ry.
-Project is financially supported by Kone Foundation.
+Climate Whirl started as a project between Department of Physics and Division of Atmospheric Sciences at University of Helsinki, and Capsula ry.
+Project was generously supported by Kone Foundation between 2013-18.
+From 2019 the project is developed under INAR and curated by Ulla Taipale.

 Forest, peatland and atmosphere related multi-disiplinary research.